 We’re calling on every Trinity voter to make their vote count in 2020 by lending their voice to the fight for equality for the 600,000 people living with disabilities in Ireland.
 You can help us spread the word to Trinity voters.
 I need their No 1 votes to help transform Ireland into the truly equal Republic our children deserve.
 Please take a moment to spread the word online, in person or by phone.
 Put my poster in your window or workplace.
 Tell your friends and family, and let’s start the conversation.

-Share Tom’s video on Facebook and ask Trinity graduates to give him their No 1 vote
+Share Tom’s video on YouTube or on Facebook and ask Trinity graduates to give him their No 1 vote